jakearchibald/jakearchibald.com/static-build/posts/2017/12/arrays-symbols-realms/index.md

 ---
 title: Arrays, symbols, and realms
 date: 2017-12-11 16:50:55
+summary:
-summary: How `Array.isArray` works, and how we can use symbols to create our own type-matching functions.
+  How `Array.isArray` works, and how we can use symbols to create our own type-matching functions.
-mindframe: ""
+mindframe: ''
-image: ""
+image: null
-meta: ""
+meta: ''
 ---

 On Twitter, Allen Wirfs-Brock asked folks [if they knew what `Array.isArray(obj)` did](https://twitter.com/awbjs/status/939240121269809152), and the results suggested… no they don't.
 For what it's worth, I also got the answer wrong.